dokterdok/Continuity-Activation-Tool/README.md

 ## News
-2016-06-13: **macOS Sierra** The work on the newest version of macOS will begin as soon a possible.
+2016-06-13: **macOS Sierra** ~~The work on the newest version of macOS will begin as soon a possible.~~ CAT mostly works fine with Sierra!
+(New Features like auto-unlock still need to be tested).
 New updates will be released on the beta branch while macOS Sierra is in beta!

 2016-06-13: **wiki page** A wiki page has been erstablished and will be used to suggest fixes for the most common issues.
 A issue template was added to help the users provide more details.